The 10 Best Red Dot Sights

 video play icon

 This wiki has been updated 27 times since it was first published in March of 2018.
 Whether you're hunting or target shooting at the range, there aren't many more effective ways to increase accuracy than by setting your gun up with a red dot sight.
 Allowing you to aim and fire faster than a traditional iron bead and helping to compensate for changes in environmental lighting with multicoated lenses, they're an indispensable part of the modern marksman's arsenal.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. EOTech 512